 The end product is a vibrant, summery lettuce wrap feast.

 Bonus points for the fact that they are far easier to eat than traditional hard taco shells.
 Although, I rarely make things as easy as possible for myself because I add waaay too much filling to each one.
 But in my opinion, that’s the only way to eat anything of the taco/burrito/wrap/sandwich variety!

 - If you can only find jackfruit in brine/salted water, simply leave out the soy sauce when you cook it.

 - Serve these vegan lettuce wraps with any veggies and/or fresh greens of your choice – the more, the better!

 - Quinoa is a good alternative if you want to change up the brown rice.

 - When you make the seasoning, adjust the amount of water you use depending on how runny you want it to be.

 - If you’re into meal prep, make a bit of extra filling and store in the fridge in an airtight container for lunch the next day!

-Let me know: have you ever tried making lettuce wraps?
-If you give this recipe a try, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations.
+Let me know: what’s your favourite way to cook jackfruit?
+If you give these vegan lettuce wraps a go, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations.

 Jackfruit And Brown Rice Vegan Lettuce Wraps